colanconnon/graphene-django/docs/rest-framework.rst

 Other default attributes:

-`partial = False`: Accept updates without all the fields.
+`partial = False`: Accept updates without all the input fields.

 .. code:: python